 Students selected to enter a magnet program are typically notified in January while those not selected are invited to remain on a waitlist to be notified if a spot should open up.

 More information can be found on the magnet school page of the EBRPSB website.

-Charter Schools: Charter schools are a growing part of the region’s education ecosystem.
-The first charter school in Louisiana opened in 1995, and the Baton Rouge Area is home to nearly 30 of them as of 2017.
+Charter schools are a growing part of the region’s education ecosystem.
 Charter schools are public schools that operate autonomously – without control of a local school district – within performance requirements set out by the State Department of Education.
-In the Baton Rouge Region, many charter schools have a strict focus on getting all students to college – even those serving elementary grade students.
+In the Baton Rouge Area, many charter schools have a strict focus on getting all students to college – even those serving elementary grade students.
 Others are established to serve students with learning disabilities or behavioral needs.
-For a complete listing of all Baton Rouge Area charter schools with contact information, please visit the charter school listing on the Louisiana Department of Education website.
-Many of the charter schools in East Baton Rouge parish share a common application, easing this process for interested families.
+For a complete listing of all Baton Rouge Area charter schools with contact information, please visit the Louisiana Department of Education website.

 With two land grant universities situated just miles from each other and robust community and technical college offerings, the Capital Region is well-equipped to meet your higher education needs.